triska/clpz/README.md

    This is an example of a task that looks very simple at first, yet is almost impossibly hard to solve manually.
-It is easy to solve with CLP(Z) constraints though.
+It is easy to solve with CLP(ℤ) constraints though.
 Use the constraint solver to show that the solution of this task is unique up to isomorphism.

 6. [**n_queens.pl**](n_queens.pl): Model the so-called [*N-queens
    puzzle*](https://en.wikipedia.org/wiki/Eight_queens_puzzle) with
-   CLP(Z) constraints.
+   CLP(ℤ) constraints.
 This example is a good candidate to experiment with different **search strategies**, specified as options of `labeling/2`.
 For example, using the labeling strategy `ff`, you can easliy find solutions for 100 queens and more.
 Sample solutions